GuillermoBustosPerez/Teaching-Materials-Paleolithic/README.md

 This repository contains a series of resources in the form of maps and graphs related to the Paleolithic, Epipaleolithic and Mesolithic periods.
-This repository was initial developed as a result of teaching activities at Universidad Autónoma of Madrid.
+This repository was initially developed as a result of teaching activities at Universidad Autónoma of Madrid.
+The v.1.0 of this repository focuses on the courses taught during that period (making special emphasis in the Iberian Peninsula).

 ## External datasets